mstksg/backprop/samples/rendered/NeuralTest.md

 ```

-Now `simpleOp` can be "run" with the input vectors and parameters (a
+Now `simpleOp` can be “run” with the input vectors and parameters (a
 `L n m`, `R n`, `L o n`, `R o`, etc.) and calculate their gradients on
 the final `Double` result (the squared error).